rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 The resolution API **MUST** be a Firebolt `property:readonly` API, and have a corresponding `onResolutionChanged` notification.

-Use of the `resolution` APIs requires access to the `use` role of the `xrn:firebolt:capability:media-info:resolution` capability.
+Use of the `resolution` APIs require access to the `use` role of the `xrn:firebolt:capability:media-info:resolution` capability.

 ### 3.2.
 MediaInfo any Media Pipeline or HDMI input